Skip to main content

 • This guide details the most common sections of the Award.
 To view the full sections of the Award, refer to the Registered and Licensed Clubs Award 2020 on the Fair Work Ombudsman website.

 • This guide is relevant to the Registered and Licensed Clubs Award 2020 (General) Managed Template.
-This is not relevant to the Registered and Licensed Clubs Award 2020 (Maintenance) Managed Template.
+This is not relevant to the Registered and Licensed Clubs Award 2020 (General) Managed Template.
 Please see this Summary for the General Managed Template.

-• This guide was last reviewed on 9 August 2022.
+• This guide was last reviewed on Wednesday 12 November 2025.

 Enabling the Award Template